jakehosen/git-workshop/getting-started.md

 # Things to do before the workshop

 ## Using Terminals
 A local terminal with git installed is required to fully access the features available from Git and GitHub.
 For macOS and Linux, the built-in terminal will work.
 For Windows, you can use Windows Powershell.
-There is a terminal program called *gitbash* that is installed when you install Git.
-There are also many other good terminal options out there.<br><br>
+There is also a terminal program called *gitbash* that is installed when you install Git that has similar functionality.
+There are also many other good terminal options out there to fit the many preferences that different programmers have.<br><br>
 Pick a terminal to use and make sure that git and related software are installed and working on your chosen terminal.
 If you need a crash course in terminal basics, check out the [Mozilla Command Line Crash Course](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Environment_setup/Command_line).<br><br>

 ### Note about shortcuts